vmtlw/cldt-overlay/README.md

 * Update the OS build by running the command
   `cl-builder-update -o on -e on -C  on -v on -f`
 * Update the OS build profile by running the command
-`cl-builder-profile --id distros:CLS/amd64/20 --url https://github.com/vmtlw/cldt-overlay.git CLDT`
+  `cl-builder-profile --id distros:CLDT/amd64/20 --url https://github.com/vmtlw/cldt-overlay.git CLDT/20`
 * Log in to chroot by running the command from root or using sudo
 `chroot /run/calculate/mount/distros_CLS_amd64_20/`
 * In chroot, fix the cyclic dependency error (temporarily) by running the command